On the Scattering of Waves inside Charged Spherically Symmetric Black Holes: The Analytic Framework

 \subsection{Auxiliary Energy}

 Because of the rescaling of the solution, $\mathcal{E}_{\ell}[\phi](t)$ is not the most convenient quantity to use when working with the form \eqref{wavedecompeq} of the wave equation.
-A quantity which is more suitable for the analysis of \eqref{wavedecompeq} is the following auxiliary energy:
+We therefore use the following auxiliary energy: